 Travel the World For Free: the Best Online Sites For Culture Vultures

 Here's my wanderlusty guide to the best online travel and cultural sites you can explore from the comfort of your couch or computer.
-Everyone can use a virtual vacation, am I right?
+Everyone can use a virtual vacation or an infusion of art, am I right?

 Lately, the farthest I seem to travel is from my desk to the fridge.
 I exchange coffee for wine as day merges with night.
 I only wear sweat pants.
 And I groan at the thought of cancelled and lost trips.
 I need my geographical cures.
 I'm a travel blogger who can't travel right now.